MinchinWeb/blog.minchin.ca/content/20220430-static-comments-211-released.md

 take those details from your email and create a text file within your Pelican site, one for each comment.
-By default, the plugin will look for comments in a folder `comments` in your root content folder (probably the same one your have your Pelican articles in), and then in subfolders that match the slug of the post the comment applies to.
+By default, the plugin will look for comments in a folder `comments` in your root content folder (probably the same one your have your Pelican articles in), and then in subfolders that match the slug of the article the comment applies to.

 The actual comment file will look something like this: